Baby Cayuga Ducklings for sale

 History: Some breeds have a clear, well-documented history.
 We know the breeders who developed them, and the other breeds that make up their ancestry.
-The case is not so clear cut with the Cayuga.
+The case is not so clear-cut with the Cayuga.

-The word "Cayuga" is the name of a lake in New York and one story is that a miller captured two wild, black ducks on his mill pond in Duchess County, New York, where Cayuga Lake is located.
+The word "Cayuga" is the name of a lake in New York and one story is that a miller captured two wild, black ducks on his mill pond in Dutchess County, New York, where Cayuga Lake is located.
 The miller pinioned the wild ducks, who promptly settled down and began producing copious offspring.
-It's a pretty good story, but there's not really any evidence to back it up.
+It's a pretty good story, but there's not any evidence to back it up.

 The Cayuga was accepted into the American Poultry Association's Standard of Perfection in 1874.
 The breed was a favorite with farmers until the 1890s when Pekins came to dominate the market.

 Colors: The Cayuga's color is its most distinguishing characteristic.
 It is black, with a beetle-green tint.
-The bill, legs and feet are black as well, though the bill can have an olive tinge.
+The bill, legs, and feet are black as well, though the bill can have an olive tinge.
 As Cayugas age, their feathers will often begin to change colors - like some humans, they "go gray."
 Their feet will also begin to look more orange with age.

 Livestock Conservancy Status: Threatened, meaning there are fewer than 1000 breeding birds.
 However, the LC also states, "The Cayuga is in a good position to increase rapidly in numbers with little effort."
 They are available at most of the large poultry hatcheries.

-Body Type: The Cayuga is a medium sized duck with a large breast.
+Body Type: The Cayuga is a medium-sized duck with a large breast.

 Standard Weights: Old Male 8 lbs, Old Female 7 lbs, Young Male 7 lbs, Young Female 6 lbs